anandu06dev/ng4StarterKit/README.md

 ## Object-Oriented Design

+Although functional programming has gained a strong foothold in front-end development in recent years, a consistent object-oriented approach is better suited for Angular projects.

 **» Applying SOLID principles**<br/>

 In object orientation the SOLID principles may help to make better design decisions (high cohesion and low coupling).
 Applying the Dependency Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion.